JSONRete/pict_backend_api/README.md

 # Production Information - Creation Tool

 **Production Information - Creation Tool** is a _Single Page Application_ with the backend built with _Ruby on Rails_ which is representative of the models and controllers of the MVC software design pattern.
-This _SPA_ handles the views of the application with _JavaScript_, _HTML_, & _CSS_. **Production Information - Creation Tool** allows you to generate and save important information about your song production in conjunction with what creation tool was used to create it.
+This _SPA_ handles the views of the application with _JavaScript_, _HTML_, & _CSS_. **Production Information - Creation Tool** allows you to generate and save important information about your production in conjunction with what creation tool was used to create it.

 ## Installing / Getting started